 - Extract tamarind water from the soaked tamarind and discard pulp.
 Set aside.

-- Heat a pan with 2 tbsp oil and add the shallots and garlic.
+- Heat a pan with 2 tablespoon oil and add the shallots and garlic.

 - Fry till light brown.